-Your Reference 3000 was shipped with the latest version of its firmware.
-From time to time, Gamry may make changes in the instrument code.
-You must perform a firmware update to load the new code into your Reference 3000.
+Your Reference 3000 was shipped with the latest version of all its firmware.
+From time to time, Gamry makes changes to the instrument's firmware code, and a firmware update is required to make use of the new or improved code.